statickidz/coolify-oci-free/README.md

 ![Coolify Screenshot](doc/coolify-screenshot.webp)

 ## OCI Free Tier Overview

-Oracle Cloud Infrastructure offers a Free Tier that provides a limited number of resources for free, including VM.Standard.E2.1.Micro instances, which come with 1 OCPU and 1 GB of RAM.
-These instances are suitable for light workloads and testing environments like Coolify.
+Oracle Cloud Infrastructure (OCI) offers a Free Tier with resources ideal for light workloads, such as the VM.Standard.E2.1.Micro instance.
+These resources are free as long as usage remains within the limits.

-The Free Tier also includes networking and storage options that will allow you to run small-scale applications without incurring any costs, as long as the limits are respected.
-For more details, refer to [OCI Free Tier](https://www.oracle.com/cloud/free/).
+For detailed information about the free tier, visit [OCI Free Tier](https://www.oracle.com/cloud/free/).

+*Note: Free Tier instances are subject to availability, and you might encounter "Out of Capacity" errors.
+To bypass this, upgrade to a paid account.
+This keeps your free-tier benefits but removes the capacity limitations, ensuring access to higher-tier resources if needed.*

 ## Prerequisites